Harveybegood/harveybegood/README.md

 # harveybegood.github.io
-write about something that are related to tech learning, life.
+write about something that are related to tech learning and life.